-Bonuses consist of bonuses that are determined based on the degree of attainment of Company-wide performance targets (Bonus A) and bonuses that are calculated based on the degree of attainment of individual performance targets (Bonus B).
+- Bonuses consist of Bonus A, which is determined based on the degree of attainment of

+Company-wide performance targets, and Bonus B, which is calculated based on the degree of attainment of individual performance targets.
 The ratio of the base amount for calculation of Bonus A and Bonus B shall be 50:50.